Hideaway (1937 film)

 Hideaway is a 1937 American comedy film directed by Richard Rosson.
 Based on the 1937 play A House in the Country by Melvin Levy, the screenplay was written by J. Robert Bren and Edmund L. Hartmann.
 Produced and distributed by RKO Radio Pictures, it opened on August 13, 1937.
 The film stars Fred Stone, Emma Dunn, Marjorie Lord and J. Carroll Naish.

+Plot

+In the mid-1930s, the Peterson family is squatting in a vacant house owned by Mike Clarke, whom they have never met.
+Forestry ranger, Bill Parker, wants to marry Joan Peterson, but Joan wants to pursue life in New York.
+Joan's father, Franklin (“Frankie”) supports Bill's intentions, but her mother, Emma, supports her desire to move away.
+The Petersons also have young son, Oscar.